 - Extra bags and clothes lying around

-If there are more people living at the property than are allowed, extra rubbish will build up and bins will soon overflow.
-Again, it’s likely the neighbours will be on your case if rubbish is spewing out on to the street and into neighbouring gardens.
+If there are more people living at the property than are allowed, extra rubbish will build up and outdoor bins will overflow.
+Again, it’s likely the neighbours will alert you if this happens.

 What if Your Property is Being Illegally Sub-let?

-As we have already mentioned, if the rent is being paid on time, the property is mortgage-free, and you don’t have landlord insurance, nobody would blame you if you turned a blind eye.
+As we have already mentioned, if the rent is being paid on time, it could be easy to turned a blind eye to what goes on at your property.
 But if your illegal tenants are causing problems, it’s time to act.

 How Landlords Should Handle Illegal Sub-Letting